 - 24% of employers have fired someone for using the Internet for non-work related activity

 - 41% of employers have fired an employee for being late

 - 17% have fired someone for something they posted on social media

-And while you may feel good about firing the employee who called in because "the ozone in the air flattened their tires" and then flooded your Instagram with kitesurfing selfies, there are plenty of other no-nonsense reasons to let someone go.
+And while you may feel good about firing the employee who called in because "the ozone in the air flattened their tires" and then proceeded to flood your Instagram with kitesurfing selfies (true story), there are plenty of no-nonsense reasons to let someone go.

 - Damaging, misusing or stealing company property

 - Possession of drugs or alcohol possession at work

 - Falsifying company records

 💡 Pro Tip: Most of these reasons will fall under 'termination letter for cause' but there are other types of termination letters that might make more sense based on the situation you're in.
 When in doubt, check with legal!